The more that you read, the more things you will know. The more that you learn, the more places you’ll go. – Dr. Seuss.

 If you like your history, and if you like cocktails & spirits, this book is about to become your best friend.
 And to be fair, even if you don’t like history, you’ll still enjoy this book.
 Because unlike learning about history in school, the history of alcohol and cocktails is FUN.

-If you’re skeptical of how learning about bartending history will be useful to you as a bartender, think about it like this.
+If you’re skeptical of how learning bartending history is useful for bartenders, think about it like this.
 At the very least, you’ll get a plethora of good stories that you can tell to entertain & educate your guests.

 As far as I’m concerned, that’s good enough for me ;-).